Frequently Asked Quetions

 • To ensure that Nigerian businesses remain competitive in international trade through the safe-guards afforded by a just and equitable legal regulatory framework on data protection and which (framework) is in tune with best practice.
 (See Article 1.1, NDPR)

-• NDPR applies to all transactions that involve the processing of Personal Data;
+• NDPA applies to all transactions that involve the processing of Personal Data;

-• NDPR applies to natural persons residing in Nigeria or residing outside Nigeria (but who are citizens of Nigeria);
+• NDPA applies to natural persons residing in Nigeria or residing outside Nigeria (but who are citizens of Nigeria);

 Data Processing means: any operation or set of operations which is performed on Personal Data or on sets of Personal Data, whether or not by automated means, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.
 (See Article 1.3 xxi, NDPR)